AaryanTamhane/Smart-Fake-News-Detector-and-Advisory/README.md

 ## 🚀 What It Does

-✅ Loads and merges multiple datasets (Fake, Real, Spam)
+✅ Loads and merges multiple datasets (Fake, Real)
 ✅ Cleans and preprocesses text (lowercasing, stopwords, stemming, etc.)
 ✅ Converts text into TF-IDF vectors
 ✅ Trains ML models like Naive Bayes to classify news